awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 For information about the service endpoint for your Region, see [Service endpoints](https://docs.aws.amazon.com/general/latest/gr/ecs-service.html#ecs_region) in the *Amazon Web Services General Reference Reference Guide*\.

 The Amazon ECS Task Role trust relationship is shown below\.

+`sts:AssumeRole` allows your tasks to assume an IAM role that's different from the one that your EC2 instance uses\.
+This way, your task doesn't inherit the role of your EC2 instance\.

 ```
 {